takuma1102/GunPAC_replication_package/README.md

   - 8 raw (i.e., non-fully-processed) datasets included
   - also containing geo-data for spill-over effect analyses

-For any technical questions on this package, please contact me (iwasakit_at_stanford.edu)
+For any technical questions on this package, please contact me (iwasakit_at_stanford.edu).
+For more information about my work, please visit my website: https://takuma1102.github.io/.